attaradev/draftforge/packages/react/README.md

 }
 ```

-Use with any backend capable of accepting Editor.js JSON and returning a PDF URL when ready.
+Use with any backend capable of accepting Editor.js JSON and returning a URL
+to a rendered PDF when ready.